History & Accomplishments

 — Sabein Burgess, 2014 exoneree and MAIP client, on what it’s like to have his freedom restored

 With a tremendous record of case and policy victories, MAIP is one of the most successful innocence organizations in the country.
-To date, we have secured the exoneration or release of 19 innocent men in the DC area.
+To date, we have helped secure the exoneration or release of 21 innocent men in the DC area.

 * Resolving Errors of the FBI Crime Lab in DC—Last year, at the invitation of the USAO, MAIP reviewed more than 80 DC cases involving faulty hair and fiber analysis by the FBI crime laboratory.
 We are working with the Public Defender Service for the District of Columbia to develop a joint report on the results.
 MAIP will spend the coming year conducting follow up in 38 of those cases.